rtkleong10/NTU-Canteen-Recommender/readme.md

 ## How to Run the NTU Recommender
 - Unzip FS2_LEONG_LIU_LUAH.zip
-- cd to
-- Open guiversion.py in the Python IDLE
+- Open main.py in the Python IDLE
 - Run the module